Confined Spaces Rescue

 • It is possible to develop rescue procedures according to the confined spaces category or type.
 The types of rescues can vary depending on the opening (round, oval, or square) and the entry (no entrance, lateral, vertical, or horizontal).

-• It is possible to perform a confined space rescue with a reduced team (2 to 4 persons) if the procedures are developed and validated and all operational aspects are implemented (equipment, planning, etc.)
+• It is possible to perform a confined space rescue with a reduced team (2 to 4 people) if the procedures are developed and validated and all operational aspects are implemented (equipment, planning, etc.)

 • It is recommended to eliminate traditional ropes as much as possible for industrial rescue.
 We favor an approach that uses mechanical means.
 Rescues will be quicker, simpler, and more efficient.